fessionalpro/wings-doc/src/2-faceless/2d-mysql-h2.md

 ---
 isOriginal: true
-icon: mysql
+icon: database
 category:
   - Faceless
   - Database
 ---

-# 2D.Mysql-Compatible Database
+# 2D.Mysql-Like Database

 MySql serial refers to mysql and its branches (Percona, MariaDB) or a  protocol compatible database, wings use mysql 8/5.7 (has been fully tested).